ListopiaTeam/Frontend/README.md

         - Show appreciation to / agreement with the creator
         - Help ranking lists in events
         - Add the list to liked lists page "to save it for later"
+    - Top 3 most liked lists are shown on the home page

 - ### Moderation